huggingface/hmtl/demo/README.md

 ## Using HMTL as a server

-A simple example of server script for integrating HTML in a REST API is provided as an example in [server.py](https://github.com/huggingface/hmtl/blob/master/demo/server.py).
+HTML can be used as a REST API.
+A simple example of server script is provided as an example in [server.py](https://github.com/huggingface/hmtl/blob/master/demo/server.py).
 To launch a specific model (please make sure to be in a environment with all the dependencies before: `source .env/bin/activate`):

 ```bash